noiseprotocol/noise_spec/noise.md

 A handshake pattern can be instantiated by **DH parameters** and **symmetric crypto parameters** to give a concrete protocol.
-An application using Noise must handle several **application responsibilities** on its own, such as indicating message lengths, or adding padding and extensibility into the payload.
+An application using Noise must handle some **application responsibilities** on its own, such as indicating message lengths, or adding padding and extensibility into the payload.

 3. Message format
 ===================